fodoole/qeen-analytics-sdk/README.md

 ### Parameters

 - `contentServingId`: The ID of the content serving request.
-Use `null` if no optimized content was rendered.
+Use `"0"` if no optimized content was rendered.
 - `contentId`: The ID of the content being displayed.
 - `clickEvents`: An array of custom click event configurations.
 - `scrollEvents`: An array of custom scroll event configurations.